Gabriel Byrne: Career

+In the 90s, his production company Plurabelle Films received a first look deal with Phoenix Pictures.

 Byrne holding his Herald Angel, an award given to him at the 2006 Edinburgh International Film Festival.

 In 2007, Byrne led the jury of the Kerry Film Festival.

 Upon his return to theatre in 2008, Byrne appeared as King Arthur in Camelot with the New York Philharmonic from 7 to 10 May, following the footsteps of veteran actors Richard Burton and Richard Harris.
 Byrne was cast in a film adaptation of Flann O'Brien's metafictional novel At Swim-Two-Birds, alongside Colin Farrell and Cillian Murphy.
 Actor Brendan Gleeson was set to direct the film.
 In October 2009, however, Gleeson expressed fear that, should the Irish Film Board be abolished as planned by the Irish State, the production might fall through.

 Byrne starred as therapist Paul Weston in the HBO series In Treatment from 2008 to 2010.
 He was named as TV's "latest Dr. McDreamy" by The New York Times for this role, and won the Golden Globe Award for Best Actor in a Drama Series in 2008.

 In 2011, Byrne signed up to appear in a film by director Costa-Gavras, Le Capital, an adaptation of Stéphane Osmont's novel of the same name.

 In 2017, Byrne appeared in Mad to Be Normal (previously titled Metanoia), a biopic of the Scottish psychiatrist R. D. Laing, produced by Gizmo Films.

+In 2018, Byrne starred in filmmaker Ari Aster's feature debut Hereditary as Steve, the husband and father in a family experiencing occult disturbances following the death of his mother-in-law.
+It ranked 83rd on Rolling Stone's list of "The 100 Best Movies of the 21st Century" and 10th on The Hollywood Reporter's list of the "25 Best Horror Movies of the 21st Century."
+It was Byrne's second time working with Alex Wolff, who played his son, after In Treatment, and Wolff said, “He’s the person that I’ve worked with who has probably inspired me the most,” about Byrne in a profile by DuJour.

 Walking with Ghosts, Byrne's one-man show based on his memoir of the same title (published by Grove Press in January 2021), premiered at the Gaiety Theatre, Dublin on 1 February 2022, before playing at the Edinburgh International Festival.
 It opened on 6 September 2022 at the Apollo Theatre in London, marking Byrne's West End debut at the age of 72, in 'a career-best performance', and opened on 26 October 2022 at the Music Box Theatre on Broadway.